Nicolas-Reyland/findpydeps/README.md

 Find the python dependencies used by your python files and projects.

 ## Installation
-Siply install it via pip:
+Simply install it via pip:
 ```
 pip install findpydeps
 ```